mmb-carb/ESTA/docs/DEVELOPERS.md

 The term modularity here is used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
 The process of gridding an inventory is broken into six steps, each of which is defined by a piece of code that is independent and replacable.
 In this way, the end-user can simply ask for different choices for each step, and gain great power over their ESTA model run.

 ESTA needs to be able to run easily from the command line in Linux.
-Though would be beneficial if it ran under the Mac OS and Windows as well.
-ESTA was also developed for Python 2.7, though it should not be hard to support Python 2.6 and 3.x as well.
-This would be ideal.
+It should also run under Windows and the Mac OS, though these are not tested as often.
+ESTA was also developed for Python 2.7.x, though it should also support Python 2.6.x.

 ## Architecture and Code Structure